Offer ends in: 2h 7m 27s

 Labrador rhodesian ridgeback mix facts

 The Rhodesian Ridgeback Labrador mix is a moderate shedder.
 Its shedding requires owners to brush its fur at least twice a week.
 On rare occasions, the hybrid dog may inherit the Labrador’s double coat, which forces owners to clean it more frequently.
 This hybrid dog does not require too much bathing due to its short coat.
-Owners may take it on a quick bath if the coat and skin start to get smelly.
+Owners may take it on a quick bath if the coat and skin get smelly.

 Stay Ahead of Dog Food Recalls